nitro41992/splitting-sucks/docs/implementation_plan.md

 - ✅ **Fixed Split View "Go To Summary" Button Navigation:** Wrapped `SplitView` instantiation in `_WorkflowModalBodyState` (case 3) with a `NotificationListener<NavigateToPageNotification>`.
 This listener now correctly catches the notification dispatched by the button in `SplitView`, checks data prerequisites, and navigates to the Summary step using `workflowState.goToStep(4)`.
 - ✅ **Resolved Async State Error on Complete:** Refactored `_completeReceipt` method in `_WorkflowModalBodyState` to correctly handle asynchronous operations, state updates (`setLoading`), and navigation (`Navigator.pop`).
 Added `mounted` checks after `await` calls and ensured navigation happens last to prevent errors from using disposed `WorkflowState` or `BuildContext`.
 - ✅ **Fixed Assign Step 'Next' Button Confirmation:** Removed incorrect confirmation dialog logic from the main "Next" button when navigating from the Assign step (step 2) to the Split step (step 3).
 Navigation now proceeds directly if assignment data exists, consistent with other step transitions.
+- ✅ **Addressed Image Not Displayed in Upload Screen (Resume/Edit):** Modified `ReceiptUploadScreen` to correctly use `imageUrl` and `loadedThumbnailUrl` from `WorkflowState` to display images from resumed drafts using `CachedNetworkImage`.
+Resolved related linter errors.
+- ✅ **Addressed Upload Screen Flashes & Incorrect Resume Step (Resume/Edit):** Implemented a loading indicator in `_WorkflowModalBodyState` for draft resumption.
+Corrected and refined target step logic in `_loadReceiptData` to navigate to Summary (4) if assignment data exists, Assign (2) if transcription data exists, Review (1) if parse data exists, or Upload (0) otherwise.

 **In Progress / Pending Issues:**

 - **UI/Functionality Bugs:**
+    - ⚠️ **CRITICAL: Main Image Missing (404 Error) in Storage (Resume/Edit):** User reports that for some resumed drafts, the main image (e.g., `gs://.../receipts/.../image.jpg`) is missing from Firebase Storage (leading to a 404 when fetching its download URL), even though its corresponding thumbnail *does* exist.
+This is a high-priority data integrity issue.
+Investigation points towards client-side upload/save logic or potentially the `generate_thumbnail` Cloud Function (though initial review shows it doesn't delete the original). **Added detailed logging to trace URI handling on the client.**
-    - ⚠️ **App Crash/Performance Issues:** User has reported general app crashes, skipped frames, EGL errors, and potential ANR (Application Not Responding) errors.
-(Update: `WorkflowState` disposal error addressed, but other potential issues remain).
+    - ⚠️ **App Crash/Performance Issues:** User has reported general app crashes, skipped frames, EGL errors, and potential ANR (Application NotResponding) errors.
+(Update: `WorkflowState` disposal and `Context mounted` errors addressed, but EGL errors persist, likely emulator-related).
-    - ⚠️ **Image Not Displayed in Upload Screen (Resume/Edit):** When resuming or editing a draft, the previously uploaded image (or its thumbnail) is not being displayed in the `ReceiptUploadScreen`.
-    - ⚠️ **Upload Screen Flashes & Incorrect Resume Step (Resume/Edit):** On resuming/editing, the Upload screen (step 0) briefly flashes before navigating.
-Additionally, ensure navigation correctly proceeds to the Summary step (4) if assignment data exists, otherwise to Review (1) if parse data exists, or Upload (0) otherwise.
-Currently, this initial navigation target needs verification.
     - ⚠️ **"Completed" Indicator:** No visual indicator on completed receipts (e.g., in Receipts list or within the summary).
 Needs implementation.
     - ⚠️ **Split View "Unassigned" Tab:** Potential issue where the "Unassigned" tab might display incorrectly.
 Needs testing.
 - **Testing & Verification:**
     - ⚠️ **Split Step State Persistence:** Needs testing (Tip/Tax changes, Person/Item modifications persistence via listener).
     - ⚠️ **Assignment Data Propagation:** Needs end-to-end testing after recent confirmation/clearing changes.
 - **Authentication & Emulator Connectivity:**
-    - ⚠️ **Remaining Issue (Highest Priority):** Persistent `GoogleApiManager SecurityException: Unknown calling package name 'com.google.android.gms'`.
-Needs urgent investigation (likely separate effort).
+    - ⚠️ **Remaining Issue (Highest Priority - Separate Effort?):** Persistent `GoogleApiManager SecurityException: Unknown calling package name 'com.google.android.gms'`.
+Needs urgent investigation.
-    - ⚠️ **Remaining Issue (High Priority):** Persistent `ManagedChannelImpl: Failed to resolve name` / Firestore `UNAVAILABLE` errors.
+    - ⚠️ **Remaining Issue (High Priority - Separate Effort?):** Persistent `ManagedChannelImpl: Failed to resolve name` / Firestore `UNAVAILABLE` errors.
 Likely related to `GoogleApiManager` issue.

 **Pending (Longer Term / Other Areas):**
 - **Data Model Refinement - Consolidate URIs to `metadata` map (Remaining Steps):**